luontola/pa-mentor/README.md

 ### PA Mentor 0.3.0 (2014-02-02)

-- Detect the team size automatically, if PA Stats is installed
+- Detect the team size automatically if PA Stats is installed

 ### Server Update (2014-01-31)